 One evening we headed down to the harbour, across from the famous Paradise Island, to at the well known Poop Deck.
 They offer fresh seafood cooked on the grill and in a variety of ways, all traditional Bahamian classics.
 As you walk in, a huge iced display of today’s catch greets you.
 Simply choose what you want and sit down and admire the views over the harbour!

 Another place worth visiting is Arawak Cay – its kind of a collection of seafood streetfood vendors although most of them have permanent structures.
 They serve the famous ‘down home fish fry’ for not much dosh.
 Twin Brothers is supposed to be one of the best but I think they are probably all as good as each other!

-If you ever get the chance to go to the Bahamas, make sure you step outside of your hotel and try some of the islands real food.
+If you ever get the chance to go to Nassau or another part of The Bahamas, make sure you step outside of your hotel and try some of the islands real food.
 You won’t be disappointed.